floe/backscrub/README.md

   - Background image size needs to match camera resolution.
   - Only works with Linux, because that's what I use.
   - Needs a webcam that can produce raw YUYV data (but extending to the common YUV420 format should be trivial)
-  - CPU hog: maxes out two cores on my 2.7 GHz i5 machine for just 10 FPS.
+  - CPU hog: maxes out two cores on my 2.7 GHz i5 machine for just VGA @ 10 FPS.
   - Uses stock Deeplab v3+ network.
 Maybe re-training with only "person" and "background" classes could improve performance?

 ## Fixed